Camp Procedures & Policies

 TRANSPORTATION IN AND OUT OF CAMP

-- You must request approval for your absence from one of our Assistant Directors prior to June 1st.
+- You must request approval for your absence from one of our Co-Directors prior to June 1st.

 - In the event something unexpected comes up over the summer, you must request a ride from the Misrad (main office) staff at least 48 hours in advance, and you must confirm that ride 24 hours before it is scheduled.
 We will help you and provide a ride if possible, but we only guarantee to provide transportation for tzevet at the start and end of their period of employment.

 - Travel plans should be scheduled so that the camp driver leaves camp no earlier than 8:30 a.m. and is back at camp by 6:00 p.m.
-(Please allow at least one and one-half hours before bus/train/plane departs).
+(Please allow enough time before your bus/train/plane departs).
 Please make sure your plans have been approved by the Misrad staff before you book anything!